Doubly Reflected Backward SDEs Driven by G-Brownian Motions and Fully Nonlinear PDEs with Double Obstacles: Well-posedness of doubly reflected -BSDEs

-\begin{remark} Assumption (A3) in this paper is weaker than Assumption (A3) in \cite{LS}.
-Recall that Assumption (A3) in \cite{LS} says that the upper obstacle is a generalized $G$-It\^{o} process of the following form
+\begin{remark} In comparison to \cite{li2021backward}, their conditions are the same as ours except Assumption (A3) therein which corresponds to our Assumption (A2), while ours is weaker.
+Specifically, their (A3) says that the upper obstacle is a generalized $G$-It\^{o} process of the following form: